Pylons/pyramid/docs/style-guide.rst

     :lineno-start: 11
     :emphasize-lines: 1,6-7,9-

 ``literalinclude`` also supports including only parts of a file.

-If it is a Python module, you can select a class, function, or method to include using the ``pyobject`` option.
+If the source code is a Python module, you can select a class, function, or method to include using the ``pyobject`` option.

 .. code-block:: rst